How to Hot Sake

 A simpler, more modern method is to place the Sake bottle or carafe in water and use a Sous Vide to heat the water to your target temperature.
 Always serve in ceramic or earthenware vessels to retain as much heat as possible.

 Understand the ceramics will absorb heat initially, so preheat them with hot water if you're transferring the hot Sake from a bottle.
 Always store Sake cold and away from sunlight when you can, even if you're going to serve it hot.

 Can I microwave it?

 Why can't I microwave it?

-As I understand it, Microwaves heat by exciting the water molecules -in anything, not just Sake.
-Since Sake is never less than 79% water, this is the fastest and easiest way to denature (i.e. cook) all of the delicate and helpful flavors and nutrients in Sake.
+Microwaves heat by exciting water molecules to produce heat, warming from the outside-in.
+Since Sake is never less than 79% water, this denatures (read: *cooks*) all of the delicate and helpful flavors and nutrients in the Sake.
 Microwaves also heat much faster, making it easier to overheat or superheat your Sake, which is both dangerous and a waste of good Sake.